Yazdan24/5530_Project/README.md

 Hello Professor Syed Jawad Hussain Shah,

-I hope you are doing great.
+I hope you are doing great. \n
 Please let me explain what I have included here :
 For this project, since the database was very large, I did not use Google Colab and ran everything locally instead.